Felix6464/ML_Climate_Science_Research_Project/README.md

 ## How much Data do S2S-Neural-Networks need?
 An ENSO Showcase

 ## Description
 This Python machine learning repository focuses on predicting the time evolution of the El Niño-Southern Oscillation (ENSO) using various sequence-to-sequence (S2S) neural network architectures.
-It also incorporates the "Linear Inverse Model" (LIM) to enhance ENSO forecasts by integrating additional data points and aiming to examine whether additional data shows signfiicant improvement to the forecasting task.
+It also incorporates the "Linear Inverse Model" (LIM) as a baseline comparison and to enhance ENSO forecasts by integrating additional data points, aiming to examine whether additional data shows signfiicant improvement to the forecasting task.
 ## Download Raw Data

 ### CESM2 piControl Data